nuxt/scripts/README.md

 - Hydration of SSR tags will trigger artificial load / error events
 - CSR will trigger native load / error events

+# Nuxt Third Parties

+## Scripts

+Support a number of third-party common scripts loaded in the best performance way while exposing a flexible and powerful wrapper on the underlying API.

+- Build from `useScript`.

+### Proxied API

+- Function calls in unsupported environments (server side)
+- Queued function calls for when the script has loaded (i.e send analytic events once a consent is agreed)
+- Use functions when browser extensions may have blocked the library